UWCS/rs118/src/chip8.md

 ### Task 1.4: Shut Up Compiler

 The compiler should be screaming at you right about now, because your type is implementing a trait without providing definitions for any of it's methods.
 Go ahead and add the three required methods to your `impl` block, marking them as [`todo!()`](https://doc.rust-lang.org/std/macro.todo.html) for now.
+Rust-analyser can do this for you if you ask it nicely. d

 ### Task 1.5: One Step at a Time

 So, now you have your own interpreter, the compiler knows its an interpreter, and you can call `step()` on it to step through execution one clock cycle at a time. `main()` is the driver function for our code, so we'll instantiate and run things there.

 Head back to `main.rs` and use your `new()` function from the `interpreter` module to create a new virtual machine.
-Then, call `chip8_base::run()`, passing the type you just instantiated as an argument.
+Then, call `chip8_base::run()`, passing the struct you just instantiated as an argument.
+Have a look at the type signature for `chip8_base::run()` and think about how exactly to pass your arguments, considering ownership.

 This should all compile now, so `cargo run` it and see what happens!